 Royal Australian Air Force Rank Structure

-The Marshal of the Royal Australian Air Force is an honorary rank and currently held by HRH Prince Philip, Duke of Edinburgh.
+Marshal of the Royal Australian Air Force is an honorary rank, and it has been held by His Royal Highness Prince Philip, Duke of Edinburgh.

 Rank Insignia